 In this section, we do exercises that show the trust and mutual stewardship that are required for having a successful CIC.
 Introducing a CIC is not a one-time event.
-Some communities refresh the CIC on an annual or bi-annual basis, deciding how to handle imbalances.
+Some communities refresh the CIC on an annual or bi-annual basis, deciding how to handle imbalances and applying for funds for additional community projects.
 Successful projects and community cohesion make your community a good candidate for further development.
 A community that knows how to care for its community currency can fulfill the long-term goals of the community.